This article is no longer maintained, so its content might be out of date.

 Search suggestions help you to find out common phrases that other people have searched for.
 The search suggestions are offered by the search engines (such as Google, Yahoo, etc.) and not by Firefox.
 Firefox merely retrieves the search suggestions from the search engines, and displays the list to assist you in selecting a search phrase that has been used by many other users throughout the world before.

-- For more information on the Search bar, see Use the Search bar in Firefox.
+- For more information on the Search bar, see Search the Web on Firefox.

 Table of Contents